You are currently viewing 10 Best Language Apps for Travel to Download Before Your Next Trip 2024Pin

 • Their microphone isn’t accurate, and you can get away with saying things incorrectly.

-• Limited grammar lessons – only teaches some basic grammer, so sometimes sentence structure is confusing.
+• Limited grammar lessons – only teach some basic grammar, so sometimes sentence structure is confusing.
 I look up online supplemental resources to explain what I don’t understand.
 Duolingo does a better job than drops at building sentences and giving feedback on grammar, though not much.

 • Not good offline.
 If the app is open, you can access the current lesson, which is very short.
 Some audio was glitchy offline.